 - Immediately move all investments out of the most polluting fossil fuels (coal, tar sands & fracking).

 - Develop a strategy to invest in local climate solutions in Greater Manchester.

 Over 340,000 Greater Manchester pension fund holders’ retirement funds are at risk because of their exposure to risky fossil fuel investments.
-These members of UK local authority pension fund GMPF (the Greater Manchester Pension Fund) are faced with the prospect of a diminished pension pot because of their pension fund’s continued policy of investing in carbon-intensive firms such as Shell, BP and the large mining companies.
+The employing organisations (10 Greater Manchester councils and a variety of other public and voluntary sector organisations) are faced with the prospect of a diminished pension pot because of their pension fund’s continued policy of investing in carbon-intensive firms such as Shell, BP and the large mining companies.

 We know that the vast majority of fossil fuels need to stay in the ground to meet globally agreed climate targets.
 So any action by governments to limit carbon emissions will leave remaining fossil fuels reserves as ‘stranded’ assets in a “carbon bubble”- assets which can never be used.
 Funds which continue to invest in fossil fuels can expect to suffer considerable losses when this “bubble” bursts.